DHTMLX/excel2table/README.md

 - **config** - optional, a configuration object { worker, scale }, where
 	- *worker*: string - an URL for a web worker; CDN is used by default
 	- *scale*: boolean - defines whether Excel scale is shown
+	- *sheets*: boolean - defines if sheet selector need to be rendered or not

 ### License